A New Refutation of the Viking 4 Space Mission

 - With an Essay by Val Williams

 - Bilingual English/French Edition

 Peter Mitchell’s groundbreaking show was first presented at the Impressions Gallery of Photography York in November 1979, and more recently at Arles.
-Now, only 38 years overdue, it will be published as a book for the first time.
+38 years overdue, the body of work was published as a book for the first time by RRB Photobooks.